MaxNF/easynotificationview/README.md

 You can see the example in created animations.

 ### Changing the default container for the notification.
-By default, the container used for the notification is the root view of the context, which is passed in the create function.
-In this case, you must pass either fragment or activity context, not the application one, because the application context doesn't have an associated layout with it.
-If you want to change this behavior, you can pass a container to the show() function.
-Doing this you are no more restricted in using activity or fragment context and can use the application one.
+By default, the container used for the notification is the root view of the activity (android.R.layout.content) or the root of the fragment (which is returned from onCreateView()).
+If you want to change this behavior, you can pass a container to the show() function explicitly.
 ```kotlin
         val container = findViewById<FrameLayout>(R.id.container)
         EasyNotificationView.create(this, R.layout.layout_for_notification).show(container)